What a year!

-You can allow yourself to take time to work it out (but not forever!).
+You can allow yourself to take some time to work it out.

 When thinking about your ideal career future, try to connect with the ideal as much as close as possible.
 It’s ok if it isn’t an exact fit or there seems to be a gap between what’s in your head and heart and what seems possible.

 If you’ve been working in the same job, company or sector for many years, it may seem hard to let go and you might want to cling onto things that have always seemed essential.
 Yes, it can be hard.
-But it’s ok to let go what you thought was once essential and realise you’ve got new essentials or needs in your life.
+It´s ok to let go of what you thought was once essential and realise you’ve got new essentials or new needs in your life.

-And growth depends on letting go of something old to make way for new life and new experiences.
-As Anais Nin once wrote:
+Growth depends on letting go of something old to make way for new life and new experiences.
+As Anaïs Nin wrote:

 “Life is a process of becoming, a combination of states we have to go through.
 Where people fail is that they wish to elect a state and remain in it.
 This is a kind of death.”